BirWri/CS50BirWri/README.md

 ---
 ##### Db.py

-The file includes 5 functions.
-The first one is to establish connection to the db file.
+The file includes 5 functions:
+1. First (`get_db()`) is used to establish a connection to the database.
 The path to the file can be found in the `config.py` under the name `DATABASE`.
-The second function is to check if the connection to the db was successful and to close the connection.
-The third function `init_b` is a function, that is called to create all the necessary tables for the db.
-It can be used to reset the db completely as it deletes and recreates all the tables.
-The list of the tables and the variables included in the tables can be seen in the file schema.sql.
-The next function is to utilize the power of the `init_b` function.
-In the beginning of the app development flask `init_b` commandment is ran in the terminal, that creates all the necessary db tables.
-After successful initiation message “ Initialized the database” is printed in the terminal.
-The last function allows the `init_b` commandent to be registered with the application and be used a flask command.
-As a result of running command flaskr.sqlite is created into the instance folder.
+2. Then (`close_db`) is used to check if the connection to the db was successful and to close the connection.
+3. Thirdly, the `init_b` function is called to create all the necessary tables for the db.
+It can be used to reset the db completely as it deletes and recreates all tables.
+The list of tables and variables included in the tables can be seen in the file `schema.sql`.
+4. Then the (`init_db_command()`) function utilizes the power of the `init_b` function.
+At the beginning of the app development flask `init_b` command is ran in the terminal, that creates all the necessary db tables.
+After successful initiation a *“Initialized the database”* message is printed in the terminal.
+5. The last function (`init_app(app)`) allows the `init_b` command to be registered with the application and be used a flask command.
+As a result of running the command `flaskr.sqlite` is created into the instance folder.

 ###### References